 Everything You Never Knew You Wanted to Know About Berlin

-Churchill was absolutely furious – that is not what he expected (even by then, aware of the terror the Nazis were spreading in Poland, the Brits did not really believe Hitler and his serfs to be capable of such bestiality) and that was not something he would leave unanswered.
+Churchill was livid – that is not what he expected (even by then, aware of the terror the Nazis were spreading in Poland, the Brits did not really believe Hitler and his serfs to be capable of such bestiality) and that was not something he would leave unanswered.

 On August 30th the Deutsche Zeitung in Nordchina in an article entitled Feige Mordgesellen der Royal Air Force Werfen in Der Nacht Bomben auf Wohnviertel in Berlin (“Cowardly Assassins of RAF Drop Bombs over Berlin Residential Area Overnight”) informs its readers about the death of 10 residents of German capital and about the at least 28 wounded during the night bombing of the city.
 According to the reporter, it was the first ever systematic air raid targeted at a residential area of Berlin.
 RAF bombers managed to break through the air-craft defence lines and fly deep into the heart of the city.
 Which turned out to be Kottbusser Tor in Kreuzberg.